gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 - [Deprecate the Windows 32-bit x86 Port for Removal](https://openjdk.org/jeps/449)

 ### Preview And Incubator Features
-> **Preview features** are fully specified, fully implemented, but impermanent.
-They are made available to provoke developer feedback based on real world use. **Incubator features** are non-final APIs or tools that are made available to progress towards either finalization or removal in a future release.
 - [String Templates (Preview)](https://openjdk.org/jeps/430)
 - [Foreign Function & Memory API (Third Preview)](https://openjdk.org/jeps/442)
 - [Unnamed Patterns and Variables (Preview)](https://openjdk.org/jeps/443)